ovation22/SpeakerMeet.Api/README.md

 ## Code of Conduct
 Any and all are welcome to contribute to this project.
 Please read our [Code of Conduct](/.github/CODE_OF_CONDUCT.md)

-If you're looking for the front-end Api, check out the [SpeakerMeet.UI](https://github.com/ovation22/SpeakerMeet.UI) repository.

-## Give a Star! :star:
-If you like the project, please consider giving it a star!

 ## Contributors ✨